Try this fantastic road trip from Sedona to Jerome (Updated 2021)

 You can rent cars from Sedona or the Phoenix area and do this easy road trips.
 Check out the best rates from the sites offered below.

+If you are looking for a unique and fun road trip in this part of Arizona the slow pace and gorgeous landscape between Sedona to Jerome is a must do for any visitor to the state.
 You can easily visit Jerome also as a day trip from the Phoenix metro area and drive up towards Sedona if you want to visit the other attractions heading north.
 This road trip can easily be a day trip or broken up into an over night visit if you want to see other Indian sites and landscapes in the vicinity.

 If you enjoyed the post – please Pint it!